flakas/dnsbl-monitor/README.md

 # DNSBL Monitor

-This is an application whose sole intention is to monitor whether or not a set of given IPs can currently be found on a set of given blacklists.
+This is an application whose sole intention is to check whether or not a set of given IPs can currently be found on a set of given blacklists.

+This was done to learn more about Erlang and how blacklists work, and it's not really inteded for anyone to use it.

 ### How it works